Azure/azure-sdk-for-net/sdk/core/Azure.Core.Experimental/samples/Variant.md

 </details>

 In principle, `Variant` is similar to `object`, but without boxing as described above.
-However, since it's not `object`, there are different APIs needed to achieve some of the same functionality.
-For example:
+However, since it's not `object`, there are different APIs needed to achieve some of the same functionality, such as assigning a value to `Variant`, retrieving the value a `Variant` holds, and working with `null` and `Variant`.

 ## Assign a value to Variant